apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Maui’s unmanaged invasive grasslands strengthened the Lahaina fires**
+**Inside the making of 'Starfield' — one of the biggest stories ever told**

-You can read more about it [here](https://www.washingtonpost.com/investigations/interactive/2023/lahaina-wildfires-invasive-grass-destruction/).
+You can read more about it [here](https://www.npr.org/2023/09/02/1197223759/starfield-bethesda-video-games).

 ## Requirements
 - Python 3.8